Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

     type: Option

-    description: Type of file to export the bans to.
+    description: Type of file to export the bans to

     options: [ .csv File, .json File ]